ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

   in order to develop or use tools that detect harmful content according to established terms of use.

-Because enforcement is not provided by this specification, the consequences of ignoring preferences may vary depending upon how a given legal jurisdiction recognizes preferences, including how it maps categories of use to specific applications.
+Because enforcement is not provided by this specification, the consequences of ignoring preferences may vary depending upon how a given legal jurisdiction recognizes preferences;
+see {{applicability}}.

 # Vocabulary Definition {#vocab}